lodz-university-of-technology-masi/Stratocumulus/Backend/README.md

     --output table
 ```

-## Use the SAM CLI to build and test locally
+## Use the SAM CLI to build and testRequest locally

 Build your application with the `sam build` command.